4shadoww/t6framedatatool/readme.md

   For example Alisa Destroy Form.

 - Minor GUI flickering and text unreadable on white backgrounds caused by the current way of rendering text.
 The GUI should probably be rewritten in GLFW.

+- Player side address might be dynamic so there are scenarios when the tool won't work as it's not able to get a valid reading.